 Unlike the previous generation Bodyguard, the 2.0 is a striker fired pistol with a much better trigger (both shorter pull and lighter pull weight).
 While Smith and Wesson does not officially state the trigger pull weight, according to my Wheeler digital trigger gauge, a 10-pull average was just under 5 lbs.

 The Bodyguard now uses a flat-faced trigger, similar to those on their updated M&P line.
 While it is a significant improvement over the first generation’s trigger, it’s clearly not as nice as an Apex flat-faced forward set trigger.
 And to that point, the Bodyguard 2.0 trigger has more take-up that is gritty, with a longer and laggy reset.
-As mentioned earlier, at least the trigger pull weight is decent at just under 5 lbs on average.
+As mentioned earlier, the trigger pull weight is just under 5 lbs on average, which I find to be more than acceptable for my needs.

 Final Thoughts

-If you are looking for an extremely small, lightweight, striker-fired, semi-automatic “pocket” pistol, with a decent trigger, you may want to check out the new Smith and Wesson, Bodyguard 2.0.
+If you are looking for an extremely small, lightweight, striker-fired, semi-automatic “pocket” pistol, with a good trigger and an impressive 12+1 capacity, you may want to check out the new Smith and Wesson, Bodyguard 2.0.
 So far, I really like the Bodyguard 2.0.
-If it proves to be as reliable as my M&P 2.0 Compact 3.6″, I will definitely start carrying it.
+If it proves to be as reliable as my M&P 2.0 Compact 3.6″, I will definitely start carrying it on a regular basis.